GolfPapaEcho/CSF/README.md

-Type the command (without quotes and with the stars replaced by your choice of numbers): - "nohup python3 CSFCamera.py --Frequency ** --DutyCycle ** --TimeLapse ****" To terminate press and hold Ctrl & C or mac & C.
+Type the command (without quotes and with the stars replaced by your choice of numbers): - "nohup python3 CSFCamera.py --Frequency ** --DutyCycle ** --TimeLapse ****" To terminate press and hold Ctrl & C or Cmd & C.
 TimeLapse is the number of seconds between image captures e.g. half an hour would be 1800.